marmakoide/arduino/projects/serial-sync-echo/README.md

 the size of the transmitted characters.
 1. The *UDR0* register is the data register, used to receive or send characters.

-Armed with this knowldge, we
+### Polling implementation

+In the polling implementation, sending/receiving data works as follow

 1. initialize the *UART* by filling registers *UBRR0H*, *UBRR0L*, *UCSR0C* and *UCSR0B*.
 1. send/receive character with register *UDR0*
-1. check if we can send/receive more characters with register *UCSR0A*
+1. check in a busy loop if we can send/receive more characters with register *UCSR0A*

 *libavr* provides a busy loop implementation that wait for a given bit to be set, `loop_until_bit_is_set`

+### Interrupt driven implementation

+In the interrupt driven implementation, sending/receiving data works as follow

+1. initialize the *UART* as in the polling implementation, but also enable interrupts upon reception and transmission of data by the hardware *UART*
+1. allow interruption with `sei()`
+1. interruption vectors `USART_UDRE` and `USART_RX_vect` allow us to act only when *UDR0* can be used
+1. the interruptions are used to maintain reception and transmission ring buffers

 ### Using stdio functions with the UART ###